Skip to content

 Media Streams

 Media Stream is a fundamental part of WebRTC applications, allowing you to share audio and video content between peers.
-In Peerix , you can publish media streams to share them with connected peers and subscribe to streams published by others.
+In Peerix , you can share media streams with connected peers and subscribe to streams shared by others.

 sequenceDiagram